kaufi95/wordclock_ha/README.md

 2. Verify you see SSE connection messages in HA logs: Settings → System → Logs
 3. Reload the integration: Settings → Devices & Services → WordClock → ⋮ → Reload

-### Brightness Range Issues
+### Brightness Range

-- The integration automatically converts between HA's 0-255 range and WordClock's 5-100% range
+- Both Home Assistant and WordClock use the same 1-255 brightness range
-- Minimum brightness in HA (0%) maps to 5% on the wordclock
+- Values are passed directly without conversion
-- Maximum brightness in HA (100%) maps to 100% on the wordclock
+- Minimum brightness is 1, maximum is 255

 ### Enable Debug Logging